 The day started as planned.
-I drove the 15 or so minutes from my house to Vasquez Rocks, arriving well before sunrise to make may way into the park.
-Early into the photo session I notices Joel Cooke in the distance.
-He is the man who was the focus “a simple act of kindness” last month.
-It was that chance meeting that day which allowed me to have, for the first time, a RAW file from the Sony a7r II.
-It solidified for me that this was indeed, “my dream camera.”
+I drove the 15 or so minutes from my house to Vasquez Rocks, arriving well before sunrise to make my way into the park.
+Early into the photo session, I noticed Joel Cooke in the distance.
+He is the man who was the focus of “a simple act of kindness” last month.
+It was that chance meeting that day that allowed me to have, for the first time, a RAW file from the Sony a7r II.
+It solidified for me that this was “my dream camera.”

-It was the camera I was carrying with me yesterday, the camera that a group of friends came together to buy me for my birthday.
+The Sony a7r II was the camera I was carrying with me yesterday, the camera that a group of friends came together to buy me for my birthday.
+It was such an amazing gift.
 For that reason, I could not have been more delighted to see Joel and his sons hiking.

 About 15 minutes into the process, my phone rang.
 It was Funny Man.
 He was hysterical on the other end of the phone.
 “Dad!
 Dad!
 Oh my god, Dad!
 Mom has been hit by a car and it’s really bad.
 I really need you here right now.”